therightboat/therightboat/README.md

 - Spending time with friends and family

 ---

-Feel free to explore my repositories to see how I utilize my technical skills in real-world projects!
-If you'd like to collaborate or chat about data analytics, cloud solutions, or software support, don't hesitate to reach out!

 <!---
 therightboat/therightboat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.